matzzze/myArchInstallGuide/README.md

     - mount the boot partition into the new folder with "mount /dev/{bootpartition} /mnt/boot"
         - `mount /dev/sda1 /mnt/boot`
 3. run `lsblk` to make sure its fine
+4. If Uefi was selected create a efi dir in root and mount the efi partition to it:
+    - `mkdir /mnt/efi`
+    - `mount /dev/{efi partition} /mnt/efi`

 ## Basic System Installation